sweng-epfl/public/exercises/performance/jmh-benchmarking/README.md

 ## Storing the reads: Set vs. List

-Finally, let's measure the performance difference when storing the read records in different data structures on which a `contains` check is done repeatedly.
+Let's measure the performance difference when storing the read records in different data structures on which a `contains` check is done repeatedly.

+## LinkedList vs Iterator

+This time, read the file into a `LinkedList<Student>`.
+Compare the performance of iterating through the linked list using a for loop by using `get(i)` to consume a Student (make sure to hardcode the list size to avoid recomputing it at each iteration) vs using the foreach syntactic sugar of its Iterator (i.e. using `for (final Student s : students)` and consuming `s` directly).
+Does the result surprise you?

+## ArrayList vs Iterator

+Same as above, but use an `ArrayList<Student>` instead.
+The result may surprise you: can you think of what causes the difference?

+## Matrix iteration: orientation

+Ideally, the Java Virtual Machine should abstract away all low-level details of the underlying physical machine, such that programmers do not have to deal with the intricacies of resource management (such as memory).
+However, as we will see in this example, one cannot completely ignore the concrete architecture of the hardware.

+Implement a `FixedMatrix` class that stores the numbers `[0, 10000)` incrementally in an array of rows `int[][]`.
+Implement methods `sumRows` and `sumColumns`, which return the sum of all numbers in the matrix by naively iterating through elements by rows and columns respectively.

+You should see that the column-wise iteration of a row-oriented representation in memory yields awful performance, as much as ~10x slowdown.
+Why does this happen?